Succulent Creations

 Temperature and Humidity:

-temperature around 70 to 80 degrees.
+Polka dot plants are only hardy in USDA growing zones 10 and 11, Keep the temperature around 70 to 80 degrees.
 These plants like humid conditions, preferring a minimum humidity level of 50 percent.
 If you need to raise the humidity, you can mist your plant’s leaves or place its pot on a tray filled with pebbles and water as long as the bottom of the pot isn’t touching the water.

 Fertilizer: